Rainyan/sourcemod-nt-ghost-distribution/README.md

 ## Build instructions
 * Compile the plugin in `addons/sourcemod/scripting`, and move the compiled .smx file to your server.
-* Copy the file in `addons/sourcemod/gamedata/neotokyo` to your server.
+* Copy the file in `addons/sourcemod/gamedata/neotokyo` to your server (create the "neotokyo" folder in gamedata, if it doesn't exist).

 **If you're using SourceMod older than 1.11**, you also need a version of the [DHooks extension](https://forums.alliedmods.net/showpost.php?p=2588686) compatible with your SM version.